ShahendaHossam/user-management-system/README.md

 # What is this repository for?

-building a user management system using PHP.
+Building a User Management System using PHP Laravel Framework.
 The system should allow users to register, login, and perform CRUD (Create, Read, Update, Delete) operations on their user profile.
 Additionally, implement user roles and access control to restrict certain actions to specific user roles.